vijayasrichevugani/Java/README.md

-# Java
-Detailed Coding Examples of Java.
+This repository contains the examples of all concepts in Java.